top of page

 Synopsis

-September 1992, and in the decaying Appalachian town of Burnt Ridge, West Virginia, fifteen-year-old DANIEL SHEEN exists on society’s margins.
-Scarred by his mother’s death, his best friend’s disappearance, and a prophetic gift he can neither understand nor control, he is resigned to a life of rural isolation; so when the mysterious LUCAS PITCHFORD arrives at school, the two boys form an immediate and intense connection, and the course of Daniel’s life is changed forever.
+September 1992, and in the abandoned Appalachian town of Burnt Ridge, West Virginia, fifteen-year-old DANIEL exists on society’s margins.
+Scarred by his mother’s death, his best friend’s disappearance, and a prophetic gift he can neither understand nor control, he is resigned to a life of rural isolation; so when the mysterious LUCAS arrives at school, the course of Daniel’s life is changed forever.

-But Lucas is trapped under the brutal control of his father, NATE — a meth cook on the run from a vicious drug cartel.
-So over the next eighteen months, as the two boys fall in love and Lucas slowly reveals the shocking truth of his past — years of abuse, trafficking, addiction and violence — Daniel becomes consumed by a single, desperate need:
+But Lucas is trapped under the brutal control of his father, NATE — a meth cook on the run from a vicious Texas drug cartel.
+So over the next eighteen months, while the two boys fall in love, running wild through the forests of Appalachia, Daniel is drawn into a tangled web of horrifying secrets, and as Lucas slowly reveals the shocking truth of his past, Daniel becomes consumed by a single, desperate need:

 He must get Lucas to safety, no matter the cost.

 Meanwhile, Daniel’s world is equally fractured.
 His mother — who shared his prophetic abilities — died when he was young, leaving him alone with a distant, neglectful father in a house that never made room for who he is: queer, artistic, strange.
 Daniel sees visions — shadows from other dimensions, alternate timelines collapsing, futures that haven’t happened yet.
-And yet in March 1994, the future arrives unannounced as every threat converges at once: CPS arrives in town, the Sheriff is on the warpath, a ruthless farming family is seeking revenge, and most concerning of all, Lucas discovers that Nate is planning something terrible, after finding a duffel bag filled with handcuffs, chloroform and duck tape in his meth lab.
+And yet in March 1994, a violent incident between Lucas and Nate causes every threat to converge at once.
+CPS arrives in town, Daniel is expelled from school, the Sheriff is on the warpath, a ruthless farming family is seeking revenge, and most concerning of all, Lucas discovers that Nate plans to go on the run again, taking Lucas with him, away from Daniel, and safety, and everything he now loves.

-Early the next morning, the two boys flee Burnt Ridge with nothing but a stolen car, a duffel bag of pills and each other, as Lucas's trailer burns behind them, a black pillar of smoke marking their escape.
+So with both their lives in danger and nothing left to lose, the two boys flee Burnt Ridge as Lucas’s trailer burns behind them, a black pillar of smoke marking their escape.
 They are heading for Los Angeles (the city at the end of the world where the angels weep), but their escape soon becomes a harrowing cross-country journey through an America tearing itself apart — climate collapse, civil unrest, and a society fractured into armed militias and theocratic cults.
-Driving west through the ruins of civilisation, they witness the country’s darkest truths: missing kids, desperate poverty, and towns abandoned to sand, fire and bandits.
+Driving west they witness missing kids, desperate poverty, and towns abandoned to sand, fire and bandits.
 And in the neon hell of the Las Vegas desert, after running from police and encountering a dark homeless prophet who warns them about an entity called the Crow Prince — Daniel receives a vision:

 Los Angeles will become both their salvation and their downfall.

-In Book 3, fuelled by their soaring addictions and a newfound interest in the illegal desert rave scene, they risk everything to prove themselves, including working with the Russian mob and a reckless anarchist visionary from the Valley, but as the years turn and the boys wealth, influence and sanity begin to spiral out of control, Daniel must confront his most terrifying fear yet: that in saving Lucas from his past, he might yet lose him to something even worse.
+In Book 3 (As The night Gets Darker), fuelled by their soaring addictions, they risk everything to prove themselves, including working with the Russian mob and a reckless anarchist visionary from the Valley.
+But it's difficult to find peace when you've only known chaos, and in the rapidly growing dystopia that is their new life in the city, the boys soon learn just how fragile power (and money) can be.
+There is no glorious triumph here, only pressure, paranoia, and the constant sense that one wrong move will see everything they love burn to the ground.
+So as the years turn and the boys wealth, influence and sanity begin to spiral out of control, Daniel must confront his most terrifying fear yet: that in saving Lucas from his past, he might yet lose him to something even worse.

-Set deep within a mystical American landscape shimmering with superstition and menace, EVERY BRIGHT THING exposes the devastating impact of addiction, abuse, and mental illness on vulnerable queer youth abandoned by an uncaring world.
-This visceral bildungsroman lays bare the beauty and brutality of the human experience, exploring how belief, hope, and art can transform even the most desperate of circumstances.
-Epic in scope, yet intimate in focus, EVERY BRIGHT THING is both a maximalist love story and a tragic modern fairytale — an unflinching portrait of two queer boys fighting to create their own definitions of family, safety and home, in a world determined to destroy them.
+Set deep within a mystical American landscape shimmering with superstition and menace, EVERY BRIGHT THING exposes the devastating impact of addiction, violence, and mental illness on vulnerable queer youth abandoned by an uncaring world.
+Epic in scope, yet intimate in focus, this visceral bildungsroman is both a maximalist love story and a tragic modern fairytale — an unflinching portrait of two queer boys fighting to create their own definitions of family, safety and home, in a world that doesn't care.

 - Hanya Yanagihara, author of A Little Life.